 Justin Frazell now resides as the Morning Show host at Fort Worth’s own 95.9 The Ranch.
 He and his wife Casey have two children, Jaycie and Castin.
 Both of them born premature, Casey and Justin started two charitable events for Cook Children’s Medical Center NICU unit in Fort Worth.
 To date these two events have raised over two million dollars for the facility.

-Maestro Giordano is a versatile musician whose talents encompass performing, composing, arranging, and teaching as well as conducting.
-His published compositions include award-winning film scores for the documentaries Milepost 407, and A Great Hall Rises, celebrating the dedication of the Nancy Lee and Perry R. Bass Performance Hall.
-In 1989, the George Gershwin estate gave him special authorization to arrange Cuban Overture, Rhapsody in Blue and sections of Porgy and Bess for chamber orchestra.
-He also conducted several international orchestras his adaptation of jazz composer-performer Ornette Coleman's Skies of America in festivals and concert halls throughout Europe.
+Giordano is a versatile musician whose talents encompass performing, composing, arranging and teaching as well as conducting.
+His published compositions include award-winning film scores for the documentaries Milepost 407 and A Great Hall Rises, celebrating the dedication of the Nancy Lee and Perry R. Bass Performance Hall.

-A New York native, Maestro Giordano earned his Bachelor and Master of Music degrees from Texas Christian University.
-He was a Fulbright Scholar to the Royal Conservatory of Music in Brussels, where he earned the Premier Prix with Distinction and the Diplôme Superieur and is acknowledged as one of their distinguished alumni.
-He has post-graduate study at the University of Southern California and has completed studies for the PhD in Music from the University of North Texas.
-In 1980, Texas Wesleyan University bestowed upon him the honorary degree of Doctor of Fine Arts.
+A New York native, Giordano earned his bachelor and master of music degrees from TCU.
+He was a Fulbright Scholar to the Royal Conservatory of Music in Brussels, where he earned the Premier Prix with Distinction and the Diplôme Superieur.

-In 1996, the trustees of Texas Christian University recognized Maestro Giordano’s lifelong dedication to excellence in music and music education by naming the piano wing of the Mary D. and F. Howard Walsh Performing Arts Center in his honor.
+In 1996, TCU Trustees recognized Maestro Giordano’s lifelong dedication to excellence in music and music education by naming the piano wing of the Mary D. and F. Howard Walsh Performing Arts Center in his honor.
 The John Giordano Piano Wing opened in the spring of 1998.
-In 2000, the University awarded him the title of Distinguished Fellow in Music.

-Dale Hansen is an American sportscaster, the weeknight sports anchor during the 10 p.m. newscast on WFAA, Channel 8, and host of Dale Hansen's Sports Special on Sundays at 10:35 p.m., which is consistently one of the highest-rated local programs in Dallas-Fort Worth.
+Dale Hansen is an American sportscaster, serving as the weeknight sports anchor during the 10 p.m. newscast on WFAA, Channel 8, and host of Dale Hansen's Sports Special on Sundays at 10:35 p.m., which is consistently among the highest-rated local programs in Dallas-Fort Worth.
 He's well known for his acclaimed "Unplugged" segments.

 In 1987, Hansen was honored with the George Foster Peabody Award for Distinguished Journalism.
 That same year, he won the duPont-Columbia Award for his contribution to the investigation of SMU's football program.
 As a result of this investigation, the NCAA prohibited SMU from fielding a football program in 1987.